 Other forms of downpayment assistance outside of MOHCD may be available to BMR buyers now and in the future.
 Please ask your lender for suggestions.

 BMR units are priced to be affordable to low or median income households spending no more than 33% of their income on housing expenses.
 The unit is priced using the variables of condominium association fees, property taxes, a certain interest rate assumption, and an assumption of a 10% down payment.
 There is no down payment requirement for the program; however, if a buyer is not able to qualify for as large a mortgage as needed to purchase the unit, it may require a larger personal down payment to meet the purchase price.
-The City does not fix the price of the units but merely establishes the maximum price by this formula.

 Almost all units in the Mayor’s Office of Housing and Community Development BMR program are condominium units that also require a monthly Homeowner Association payment, called “HOA dues.”
 HOA dues are paid in addition to the prices for the unit but are calculated into the price of the unit to produce an affordable price.
 Buyers should be aware of the fact that HOA dues can increase over time beyond the pace of inflation.